Nicolette Hernández: Club career

-Club América (2022–2025)
+Club América

 Hernández signed her first professional contract with Club América of the Liga MX Femenil on 31 December 2021, and made her professional debut in January 2022 in a match against Pumas.
 Hernández scored her first goal as a professional on 10 February 2022 in a match against León.

 Originally a forward, Hernández became a key player for América after manager Ángel Villacampa switched her to play as a left-back.
+She helped the league championship in the Clausura 2023 and reached the league finals on five other occasions.

+On 5 December 2025, Club América announced that Hernández was departing América after spending four years at the club.

+Boston Legacy

+On 5 January 2026, National Women's Soccer League (NWSL) expansion team Boston Legacy FC announced the signing of Hernández on a two-year contract.

 International career

-Hernández was at one point part of the United States women's national team youth program during her early teens.
+Hernández was at one point part of the United States national team youth program during her early teens.

 As Hernández's paternal grandparents were born in Mexico, she had the option to represent Mexico at the international stage.
 She was called to the Mexico women's national football team for the first time on 18 November 2021 for a pair of friendly matches against Canada, but was unable to attend.
 Hernández was called once more to the Mexico national team by manager Pedro López on 3 October 2022 to replace Joseline Montoya (Injury) for a friendly match against Chile.
 She made her debut with Mexico on 10 October 2022 on the friendly match against Chile.